 CWI staff worked with the City of Fresno to conduct the technical and financial feasibility of for 12 public water systems located in proximity to the City’s urban water system to consolidate with the City of Fresno water system.
 CWI completed the feasibility study March 27, 2020, and is conducting outreach and education to those systems.
 The next steps will be to work with Self Help Enterprises, Water Board staff, and the City of Fresno to move these projects to construction to deliver safe drinking water to these communities.

 Climate Resiliency through Regional Water Recharge in the San Joaquin Valley

 Conduct a two-year experiment on the Fresno State University Agricultural Lab (UAL) to determine the water needs of cover crops at different constraints.

 For more information on past research projects, see our Publications page.

-Partnerships with other Fresno State organizations help CWI strengthen projects, such as testing agricultural water products at the Center for Irrigation Technology (CIT) and Water, Energy, and Technology (WET) Center.
-Click here for collaborative projects.
+Collaborative partnerships with other Fresno State organizations help CWI strengthen projects, such as testing agricultural water products at the Center for Irrigation Technology (CIT) and Water, Energy, and Technology (WET) Center.